nicolasdao/google-cloud-bucket/README.md

 	.then(files => console.log(files))
 ```

-## Configuring Your Bucket Or Your File
+## Configuring your bucket or your file
 ### Publicly Readable Config

 This allows to make any files publicly readable by anybody on the web.
 That's usefull if you want to host a website, or publish data (e.g., RSS feed).